 An advantage that duct tape has is that it is far more resistant to water.
-The cotton cloth in gaff tape will absorb and hold water which will cause the adhesive to weaken.
-None of the materials used to make duct tape hold water so it is better in that regard.
+The cotton cloth in gaffer's tape will absorb and hold water which will cause the adhesive to weaken.
+None of the materials used to make duct tape hold water so it is more water resistant.

 The second difference is the adhesive that is used.
-Gaff tape is much less likely to leave a residue behind when removed.
+Gaffer's tape is designed not to leave an adhesive tape residue behind when removed.
 This is very important when working on location as the owner/management is not going to be happy if there is tape residue left behind.

 In fact, many places with specialty floors such as the dance floors or stages in banquet centers, gymnasiums, dance studios, studio rentals, etc, will only allow gaffer tape to be used.

 Finally, gaff tape can easily be torn in both directions.
 Tearing a wide piece of gaff tape into a thinner strip is quite easy.
-With duct tape, I have never found that to be the case and always had to resort to cutting the tape.
+With duct tapes, I have never found that to be the case and always had to resort to cutting the tapes.

 Where to Buy Duct Tape?